15+ ways to spend a day at the Whitewater Center

 Don’t look down.
 Just jump!

 Take a leap from heights up to 100 feet.
-These jumps use a belay system to simulate a brief free-fall experience before slowly lowering participants to the ground.
+These jumps use a belay system to simulate a brief free-fall before slowly lowering participants to the ground.

 What to wear: Shirts with midriff covered, shorts or pants and closed-toed shoes.

-Reach new heights on a ropes course
+Reach new heights on a rope course

-Cost: You’ll need a day pass for this activity. $79 for adults and $69 for kids.
+Cost: You’ll need a day pass for this activity.

 What to wear: Shirts with midriff covered, shorts or pants, and closed-toed shoes.